 How many languages do NAATI test allow?

-In actuality, NAATI is a great test which allow us to learn 180 languages.
+NAATI is a great test that allows learning in 180 languages.

 Is NAATI CCL helpful?

-Yes, this test is very helpful for people as it helps to earn 5 extra points.
-First for the permanent residency and second for the translator job.
-Another benefit that a person get from the NAATI CCL is that it is easy to pass than IELTS and PTE.
+Yes, this test is very helpful as it helps earn 5 extra points, crucial for permanent residency and beneficial for a translator job.
+Another benefit of the NAATI CCL is that it is easier to pass.

 NAATI CCL BANNER